adamcaudill/msbus/README.md

 In a word: Young.

 This is still a fairly new project with a lot of work to be done, but progressing rapidly.
 From a feature perspective, everything works.
 Would I use it in production?
 Not *yet*, but very soon.
-I expect the first stable release to be ready for prime time by **March 1st, 2012**.
+I expect the first stable release to be ready for prime time by **~~March 1st, 2012~~** - when it's ready.

 Issues & TODOs
 --------------